ncomputers/neo/README.md

 `console`, `webhook`, `whatsapp_stub`, `sms_stub` and `email_stub` channels.
 The
 `*_stub` channels simply log the payload and are placeholders for future provider adapters.
 Each outbox row tracks delivery `attempts` and schedules retries via `next_attempt_at`.
-Failed deliveries are retried with backoff delays of 1, 5 and 30 minutes.
+Failed deliveries use exponential backoff with jitter (roughly 1s, 5s, 30s, 2m and 10m).
+A per-destination circuit breaker opens after consecutive failures and retries once the open timeout elapses.
 The retry count is capped by the `OUTBOX_MAX_ATTEMPTS` environment variable (default: 5).
 Events that exceed this limit are moved to a `notifications_dlq` table for inspection, which records the original event and error.

+Additional environment variables:

+* `WEBHOOK_BREAKER_THRESHOLD` – failures before opening the breaker (default: 5)
+* `WEBHOOK_BREAKER_OPEN_SECS` – seconds the breaker remains open (default: 300)

+Metrics exposed under `/metrics` include `webhook_attempts_total`, `webhook_failures_total` and `webhook_breaker_state`.

 ### KDS SLA Watcher